Disjoint Tours and the Price of Diversity: The PoD of and in

-We now turn our attention to \disjointTSP{} in general geometric graphs.
-We will show that there is a geometric graph in $\realCircle$ where the longest tour of an arbitrary pair of disjoint tours has a cost that is (almost) twice the optimal value.
-For this, we first establish four structural properties concerning the depth of segments with respect to a pair of disjoint tours in $\mathbb{S}^1$.
+We now turn our attention to \disjointTSP{} in general metric graphs.
+We show that there is a metric graph in $\realCircle$ where the longest tour of an arbitrary pair of disjoint tours has a cost that is (almost) twice the optimal value.
+The proof is long and technical, so we provide only a sketch here; the full argument appears in Appendix~\ref{appendix.proofOfLemmaPoDTSP2}.

+\begin{restatable}[]{lemma}{poDofTSPTwo} For any $\varepsilon > 0$, the PoD of \disjointTSP{} in a general metric is at least $2 - \varepsilon$. \end{restatable} \begin{proofSketch} The construction is similar in spirit to Lemma~\ref{theorem.4} for the path case.
+We consider a cycle graph on $n$ vertices where two specific edges are made very expensive, of weight $W$, while all other edges have unit weight.
+Any single optimal tour has cost roughly $2W$, but when two edge-disjoint tours are required, one of them is forced to traverse both expensive edges, incurring a cost of about $4W$.
+This yields a ratio approaching~2 as $W$ grows.

+The main technical challenge is to show that, regardless of whether the tours are odd- or even-depth, one of the two tours must indeed pick up both heavy edges.
+This is established through a series of structural claims about depth patterns of consecutive segments. $ $ \end{proofSketch}